Posted by Cheri O'Neil on Monday, March 13, 2017 - 07:30

 Belicia writes about how she started high school at 10 and college at 13, and was rewarded with trips to the Cheesecake Factory every time she sat for a section of the CPA exam.
 She tells an inspiring story.

 Ethan, a senior associate in the audit and assurance department of a regional public accounting firm, offers his candid warning about how NOT to approach the CPA exam, the way he did.
-He’s inspiring, too, in a different sort of way from Belicia.
+He’s inspiring, too, in a different sort of way from Belicia and Charlene.

 A study asked 450 staff-level finance and accounting professionals what they would like to add to their compilation of CPA skills in the next year, and this post discusses their top seven responses.